From BR Bullpen

 Lee May hit 354 home runs and was a three-time All-Star who played on two World Series teams in the 1970s.
 Had he played at any other time than in the dead-ball era of the 1960s and 1970s, it's possible he might have made the Hall of Fame.

-May, born in Birmingham, AL, in 1943, was signed as an amateur free agent in 1961.
+May, born in Birmingham, AL, in 1943, was signed by the Cincinnati Reds as an amateur free agent in 1961.
 He played six years in the minors.
-At Tampa, in the Single A Florida State League, he hit no homers his first season, but thereafter his home run totals climbed each year, with 10 for Tampa in 1962, 18 for Rocky Mount in 1963, 25 for Macon in 1964, and 34 for San Diego in Triple A in 1965.
+With the Tampa Tarpons, in the Single A Florida State League, he hit no homers his first season, but thereafter his home run totals climbed each year, with 10 for Tampa in 1962, 18 for the Rocky Mount Leafs in 1963, 25 for the Macon Peaches in 1964, and 34 for the San Diego Padres in Triple A in 1965.

 In 1967 May saw limited action at first base and in the outfield during the early weeks of the season.
 Then Deron Johnson, who had been starting at third base, went on the disabled list.
 The Reds moved Tony Perez from first base to third and handed May the starting job at first.
 Perez quickly entrenched himself at third, playing at an All-Star level.
 Meanwhile, May's play at first proved that he was capable of being a major league starter.
 After his return from the DL, Johnson wound up battling May for playing time at first for the rest of the year.
 The Reds cleared the way for May to become the full-time starter at first by trading Johnson to the Atlanta Braves after the season.